 The vulnerability was discovered by researcher Jonathan Zdziarski and reported to Signal in April.
 According to Zdziarski’s blog post, the vulnerability allows attackers to bypass the number obfuscation system and access user data.

 The attacker in today’s date gave all the ethical hacking and all the knowledge which can be easily used to hack anything.
 Their company is surely going to work on it as soon as possible.
 Zdziarski wrote in his blog post.
-The attackers aren’t required any type of phone numbers, they just know the skill and have a lot of information and trust on their skill.
+The attackers haven’t required any type of phone numbers, they just know the skill and have a lot of information and trust in their skill.